Test Kitchen Tips for the Best Homemade Grilled Burgers

 - Buy Good Beef: Make sure your meat is fresh.
 This may seem like an obvious tip, but you want to use bright pink ground beef without any dark spots or unpleasant odor for the best burgers.

 - Don't Overwork It: When you're mixing the ground beef with any seasonings or other add-ins, work the burger mixture as little as possible.
 You'll end up with tough burgers if you overwork raw meat.

 - Even Patties: To form equal-size patties, first gently pat all of your meat into one large square, then cut it into fourths (or more if you're making sliders or a larger batch of burgers).
 Then roll each square into a ball.

 - Add a Dimple: Pat each ball into a circle about ¾ inch thick.
 Use your fingers to press lightly into the center of each patty to form a shallow indentation.
 This dimple will prevent your burgers from shrinking while they're cooking and will help each patty cook evenly (and it'll make them easier to stuff, too!).

 Knowing how to grill burgers properly is just as important as making great patties.
 When you're ready to start grilling hamburgers for your hungry crowd, keep these tips in mind:

 - Timing: Grill your burgers over medium about 14 to 18 minutes, turning just once about halfway through cooking.

 - Don't Press Burgers: We know it's tempting, but don't use your spatula to press down on the burger patties while they're on the grill (unless you're making a smashed burger).
 Instead, just leave them be.
 Pressing will squeeze out the juices, which you want to stay inside to keep your burgers moist.

-- Use a spatula or tongs when turning burgers to help retain their shape.
+- Flip Smart: Use a spatula or tongs ($15, Amazon) to turn your burgers to help them keep their shape.